 The best way to get to Forte is by car.
 The town is located on the A12/E80, one of the main Italian highways.
 The exit to take is Versilia.

-In town, if you plan to spend most of the time at the beach, you don’t really need a car.
+In town, if you plan to spend most of the time at the beach, you don’t need a car.
 In this case, you can catch a train to the station of Forte dei Marmi-Seravezza-Querceta.
 The only inconvenience is that the train station is about 4 km (2,5 miles) from the center so you will need a taxi ride to take you there.

 Forte dei Marmi in brief